-This letter is to remind to all parents/carers regarding the law that requires them to ensure that their child attends school regularly.
-The Government remains very clear that no child should miss school apart from in exceptional circumstances and schools must to continue take steps to reduce absence to support children’s attainment.
+This letter is to remind all parents and carers about the law that requires them to ensure that their child attends school regularly.
+The Government is very clear that no child should miss school apart from in exceptional circumstances and schools must take steps to reduce absence to support children’s attainment.

 The DfE policy document entitled, ‘Working together to improve school attendance’ states:

 · Only exceptional circumstances warrant a leave of absence.
 Schools should consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.